QzSG/ghost-storj-store/README.md

 [Ghost Storj Blog](https://storj.qz.sg)

 ## Important Notes

+!!!
+Critical

+Plugin is currently broken due to changes in Storj bridge and the fact that the repo this plugin depends on is no longer updated.
+I will update this plugin and the sample blog to work using the new `node-storj` repo in a few weeks time.
+Meanwhile.. it's just not working.

 Version `0.3.1` fixes images not appearing in AMP articles

 If you are using version under `0.2.0`, kindly update to the latest version on or above `0.2.0`.